tomyHHC/tomyhhc.github.io/legend.md

 - Assist improving VR project
 <br><br>

-#### Unity 3D mobile development Intern ( Feb, 2018 – June, 2018 )
+### Unity 3D Mobile Augmented Reality Developer Intern
+##### Feb, 2018 – June, 2018  •  4 months
-##### Brigham Young University with Seek XR ( Lehi, UT )
+##### Brigham Young University with [Seek XR] ( Lehi, UT )
-- Started self-learned Unity & C# and created a fashioned AR fighting game
+- Self-learned Unity & C# and created a fashioned Augmented Reality fighting game
-- Produced, modified, and launched Augmented Reality content to the Seek platform
+- Produced, modified, and launched Augmented Reality contents to the Seek platform
+-  From Feb to Apr, drove to Seek in Lehi every Friday to work for three hrs while studying at BYU.
+Started working 20 hrs per week since the beginning of May
 <br><br>

-#### Project Manager On Campus Intern ( Sep, 2017 – Dec, 2017 )
+### Project Manager On Campus Intern
+##### Sep, 2017 – Dec, 2017  •  4 months
 ##### Brigham Young University with 36Pixels LLC ( Provo, UT )
 - Self-learned and developed app using Ionic
 - Converted the website LDSplan.com into full native apps for iOS and Android